The International Institute for Justice and the Rule of Law: Structure

-The International Institute for Justice and the Rule of Law is led by the Executive Secretary who, with the support of the Director of Administration and Outreach, the Director of Programmes, and the Director of the Academic Unit, manages day-to-day operations.
-The staff consists of 17 international hires, 16 local hires, and five long-term secondments with the latest secondee joining from Kuwait in 2024.
-The IIJ Team currently consists of 38 staff members from 22 countries.
+The International Institute for Justice and the Rule of Law is led by the Executive Secretary who manages day-to-day operations with the support of the Director of Administration and Outreach, the Director of Programmes, and the Director of the Academic Unit.
+The IIJ staff currently consists of 38 members from 22 countries.

-The Executive Secretary reports to the Governing Board of Administrators, a group of the countries Algeria, France, Germany, Italy, Jordan, Kuwait, Malta, Morocco, Nigeria, Tunisia, Turkey, the United Kingdom, and the United States of America.
+The Executive Secretary reports to the Governing Board of Administrators, which includes members from Algeria, France, Germany, Italy, Jordan, Kuwait, Malta, Morocco, Nigeria, Tunisia, Turkey, and the United Kingdom.

 History

 In June 2014, it was announced that the International Institute for Justice and the Rule of Law (IIJ) would open in Valletta, Malta.
 The institute is closely supported by the Global Counterterrorism Forum and the United Nations.
 The IIJ was conceived during meetings by Ministers and senior officials of the Global Counterterrorism Forum, an organisation of about 40 countries from around the globe.
 It was founded by twelve founding member nations, with the help of institutions such as the EU and the United Nations.
 The nations included Algeria, France, Italy, Jordan, Malta, Morocco, the Netherlands, Nigeria, Tunisia, Turkey, United Kingdom, and the United States.
-The IIJ was referred to as a "Global Counterterrorism Forum inspired institution" at the time of its foundation and is often compared to two similar institutions, Hedayah and GCERF.
+The IIJ was referred to as a "Global Counterterrorism Forum inspired institution" at the time of its founding and is often compared to two similar institutions, Al Hidayah and GCERF.

 President Emeritus George Vella (front, centre) at Verdala Palace on June 14th, 2014.

-At the meeting where the IIJ's foundation was announced, partners and representatives from founding members signed the Valletta Declaration on the International Institute for Justice and the Rule of Law Foundation.
-Some of the partners who signed the declaration included the International Centre for Counter-Terrorism (ICCT), the Global Center on Cooperative Security (GCCS) and the Institute for Security Studies (ISS).
+At the meeting where the IIJ's foundation was announced, partners and representatives from founding member countries signed the Valletta Declaration on the International Institute for Justice and the Rule of Law Foundation.
+Some of the partners who signed the declaration included the International Centre for Counter-Terrorism (ICCT), the Global Center on Cooperative Security (GCCS), and the Institute for Security Studies (ISS).